S-M23/Portfolio/README.md

 The insights taken from the results of the analysis may be useful in informing members of the public how impactful gym sessions can be on body fat %.
 Although this dataset is an open one and accessible at Kaggle.com (Gym Members Exercise Dataset, no date), it may be a great way to promote active lifestyle changes in members of the community.
 There is a potential opportunity to share statistics that may encourage people to join their local gym for their general health.

+### Process
+The first step is to download the dataset and do some initial exploratory data analysis (EDA) on it.
+This includes assessing the data quality and visualising pairs of variables that could show potential correlation.